Make-your-own poke bowls and Asian fare

 Adjacent to the Ace Hotel, Seaworthy serves oysters from the East Coast, West Coast, and Gulf Coast from when it opens at 4pm for happy hour.
 Try the chilled lobster tail, smoked sturgeon brandade, or steamed littleneck clams, or opt for a seasonal caviar.
 There are non-pescetarian options as well.
 Seaworthy gets extra points for being open until 2am and serving food until 1am.

-Former Coquette chef de cuisine Mason Hereford’s graffiti-adorned, punk rock sandwich joint is now a James Beard nominee.
-Ingredients like “Dorito dust” and fried balogna are scattered through the menu, which includes non-sandwich offerings like fried chicken pot pie and a wedge salad with everything bagel seasonings.
-Don’t miss the deviled eggs with chicken skin cracklins, and the vanilla soft-serve with toppings like data molasses and tahini.
+Call it a humble sandwich shop.
+Call it stoner food.
+Just don’t call it anything less than a serious culinary reckoning.
+Former Coquette chef de cuisine Mason Hereford’s graffiti-adorned, punk rock sandwich joint was named best new restaurant of 2017 by Bon Appétit magazine.
+Ingredients like “Dorito dust” and fried bologna are scattered through the menu, which includes non-sandwich offerings like fried chicken pot pie and a wedge salad with everything bagel seasonings.
+Don’t miss the deviled eggs with dill and chicken skin cracklins, and the vanilla soft-serve with toppings like date molasses and tahini.

 The southern Italian/Sicilian food made by Nick Lama evokes a rustic vibe with local ingredients and a homestyle touch.
 The charred octopus is a must-try, and the chef specializes in hearty Italian dishes with proteins like lamb, lobster, and pork belly, and a salad menu that may be the most delicious in town.
 It changes seasonally, so check specifics online.